seclab-ucr/CCS24Mesh/README.md

 Do you know your home mesh network can be hacked?
 Check out!

 # Introduction
-In the year of 2023, we discovered novel attacks for home wireless mesh networks.
+We discovered novel attacks for home wireless mesh networks.
 Simply speaking, the control protocols over backhaul wireless links can be tampered with.
 As a result, an attacker who has a (fronthaul) Wi-Fi passphrase can obtain root shells on access points, and/or steal fronthaul/backhaul Wi-Fi passphrases.
 Obtaining a root shell allows an attacker to capture/inject wireless packets, to change Wi-Fi passphrases to attacker-controlled values, among others.
 Stealing fronthaul/backhaul Wi-Fi passphrases allows an attacker to evade network access revocations.

 # Publication
 Untangling the Knot: Breaking Access Control in Home Wireless Mesh Networks [[PDF]](https://www.cs.ucr.edu/%7Ezhiyunq/pub/ccs24_wireless_mesh.pdf) \